• Skip to main content

 Labour and the Green Party view National’s policy as a delay tactic and emphasise the need for businesses, including farmers, to pay for their emissions.

-National attempts to woo primary industry NZNE
+National attempts to woo primary industry - Centrist

 Look at all those emissions!